 The Holy Spirit blood regenerates every cell of the Body of Christ and always pours praise upon Jesus.
 The Holy Spirit lovingly blossoms lives by his presence and rejuvenates members of the household of faith.
-The Holy Spirit also whispers that another person belongs to the house of faith when they come into our presence.
+The Holy Spirit also whispers that another person belongs to the household of faith when they meet us.
 Saint Paul wrote in Romans 8.16, "The Spirit himself testifies with our spirit that we are God's children."
 Strangely, we warm immediately on meeting some Christians, but other people leave us cold.
 It is a mark of the Holy Spirit working within them and us too!✞

 What is the household of faith doing now?
 Is she slumbering, jogging, or being caressed?
 Is she straining to listen to a song or singing a song?✞

 The household of faith can suffer from lack of exercise on the one hand and overeating on the other.
-A household may constantly feed on God's Word, but it may not be activated.
+A household may continuously feed on God's Word, but it may not activated or rejuvenated them.
 An unknown poet described the dangers of inactivity,✞

 How spiritually fit is your household of faith?